gvwilson/thirdbit/_posts/2008/2008-01-12-and-speaking-of-community.md

 <td>Social Services Mashup</td>
 </tr>
 </table>
-You can follow the students' progress on the <a href="https://stanley.cdf.toronto.edu/drproject/consulting-2008-01">course web site</a>, or drop by <a href="http://www.mollyblooms.ca">Molly Bloom's</a> at 191 College Street between 1:00 and 3:00 on Wednesday afternoons to listen to their elevator pitches and progress report, watch their demos, and heckle.
+You can follow the students' progress on the course web site, or drop by <a href="http://www.mollyblooms.ca">Molly Bloom's</a> at 191 College Street between 1:00 and 3:00 on Wednesday afternoons to listen to their elevator pitches and progress report, watch their demos, and heckle.
 It'll be a good place to recruit, and you might even seen <a href="http://www.imitationpickles.org/galcon/index.html">Galcon</a> on the big screen.